June 1-14, 2025 Havre de Grace,MD to Onset, MA

 This is the beginning of this year's journey to New England.
-Posts may be delayed due to lack of signal or Wi-Fi.
+Posts and photos may be delayed due to lack of signal or Wi-Fi.
 Thanks for your understanding and for reading!
 Questions or comments can be emailed to bajinaji38@gmail.com.

 Sunday June 1st